urbanskalar/Morningstar-API/morningstar API/README.md

 # Morningstar API

 This class aims to provide data from morningstar API.
-It will work for as long as Morningstar does not change their API.Module is made of different definitions that try to get different reports from http://financials.morningstar.com.
+It will work for as long as Morningstar does not change their API.
+Module is made of different definitions that try to get different reports from http://financials.morningstar.com.

 Definition `getKeyRatios(ticker, market)` returns key ratios table in pandas.Dataframe format.
 Below is an example for `'AAPL'` ticker.
 ```